 The University of Scranton recognizes the privacy rights of individuals who are or who have been students, as guaranteed by the Family Educational Rights and Privacy Act (FERPA) of 1974.
-The complete "Student Rights and Confidentiality of Information Policy" can be reviewed in the Graduate School Office.
-Any student wishing to prevent disclosure of information deemed permissible by FERPA may do so by notifying the Graduate School Office and completing the appropriate form.
+The complete "Student Rights and Confidentiality of Information Policy" can be reviewed in the Office of Sudent Services and Advising.
+Any student wishing to prevent disclosure of information deemed permissible by FERPA may do so by notifying the Office of Sudent Services and Advising and completing the appropriate form.